Krawabbel/howto-flip/infrared/README.md

 The argument `<DC>` refers to the duty cycle.
 This is a percentage that must be in the range `0`-`100`.

+### What are the carrier frequency and the duty cycle?

 > [!WARNING]
 > The following explanation could very well be wrong but it makes sense to me and I have not been able to find anything that says otherwise.